-Training for a marathon is a serious commitment.
-Once you sign up, be prepared to log hundreds of kilometers and be forced to skip out on the occasional happy hour with friends as you prioritize your race goals.
-You’ll run into days where you ask yourself where can I find the motivation to go running.
+You’ll run into days where you ask yourself where can i find the motivation to go running.
 The end reward is definitely worth it when you cross that finish line knowing you’ve accomplished a goal many people have never even dreamt of. but Yet, race day is a long way away ahead.
 Here are some smaller rewards for marathon motivation that will give you a positive mindset.

-More weekly runs mean a never-ending pile of laundry.
+More weekly runs means a never-ending pile of laundry.
 If you need new running gear, make it a point to go shopping after you complete and recover from a long run, especially if it was particularly hard or if you debated skipping.
 There’s nothing like a new running outfit to motivate you to stick with your hobby.
-Shop the full collection of running clothing and shoes from ASICS for men and women.
+Shop the full collection of running clothing and shoes from ASICS for men and women .

 Chances are, you’ve had to excuse yourself from the occasional after-work drink with friends or a lazy weekend brunch with the family in order to stick to your training plan.
 About two months into marathon training, make a point to set up a fun dinner with friends and family to celebrate making it halfway; you’ll be able to spend quality time with those who are supporting you while you relax and decompress.

 Long runs can lead to hours of distraction, and music is the perfect thing to fill that time with.
-But if your favorite running playlists are getting stale, set aside a chunk of time and a little money to pull together some great workout tunes.
-Do it on an afternoon after a long run, or as a reward for making it to a certain distance goal.
-The next time you head out, you’ll be glad you spent the time choosing a bunch of new songs that will make the kilometers fly by.
+But if your favorite running playlists is getting stale, set aside a chunk of time and a little money to pull together some great workout tunes.
+Do it on an afternoon after a long run, or as a reward for making it to a certain mileage goal.
+The next time you head out, you’ll be glad you spent the time choosing a bunch of new songs that will make the miles fly by.